Healthcare at the Cellular Level: The forefront of Functional, Anti-Aging & Regenerative Medicine (FAARM)

 Director of Medical Education & Research at MedBridge Global Academy

-His work bridges biomedical science with clinical application—supporting clinicians, businesses, and educators operating at the forefront of health innovation.
+Dr Maclay bridges biomedical science with real-world application, supporting clinicians, companies, and educators working at the edge of regulated healthcare, longevity, and wellness innovation.

-Practitioners: seeking clarity, safety, and clinical depth in functional and emerging therapies
+Practitioners – seeking clarity, clinical depth, and legal grounding in the use of functional and emerging therapies

 Functional Anti-Ageing and Regenerative Medicine (FAARM)